 Lou Reed: 1974.
-Alexandria Roller Rink.
+Alexandria Roller Rink, Va.
 I saw this show with my heroin addict friends who loved him especially when he wrapped the mike cable around his arm like he was shooting up during the song Heroin.
 I was expecting his Rock and Roll Animal band but this group was a little on the funky side.
-He had just died his hair blond, a very radical move at the time.
+He had just dyed his hair blond, a very radical move at the time.

 Hall and Oates: 1974.
 Alexander Roller Rink.
 Believe it or not they opened for Lou Reed while they promoted their War Babies LP.
 Daryl Hall played a giant Hammond Organ and did not come out front to sing and dance around once.
 He was just the organ player who also sang.
 They sounded a lot like Todd Rundgren at the time, probably because he was producing them.